Mixing Secrets For The Small Studio - Additional Resources

-Howard Massey’s Behind The Glass & Behind The Glass (Volume II): Probably the best books of collected technical interviews out there, in my opinion.
+Howard Massey’s Behind The Glass (Volume I) & Behind The Glass (Volume II): Probably the best books of collected technical interviews out there, in my opinion.
 What’s particularly good is that Massey often asks the same questions of several different producers, and the differences in their responses are fascinating.

 Maureen Droney’s Mix Masters: A great collection of interviews, many of which originally appeared in Mix magazine.

 Rick Clark’s Mixing, Recording, And Producing Techniques Of The Pros: Lots of good straight-from-the-horse’s-mouth material.